2022 Women’s Giving Fund Grant Guidelines

 In addition to creating high impact, applicants must meet the following criteria:

 Applicants without 501(c)(3) status, but which have applied to the IRS for such status, may apply.
-Receipt letter from the IRS of application is required at time of application to Park City Community Foundation.
+In this case, a receipt letter from the IRS of application is required at time of application to Park City Community Foundation.
 Applicants without 501(c)(3) status, but which are operating under an organization qualified as a 501(c)(3) organization, may apply separately if they have their own advisory board and have the written consent of the qualified organization.
 In that case, the application must contain a letter of agreement between the two organizations, which sets forth the responsibilities of each organization.

 Grants may support program/project costs, capital projects and equipment, consulting services, matching funds, technical assistance, and joint requests from multiple applicants (collaborations).